b310-digital/teammapper/README.md

-# teammapper
+# TeamMapper

 Mindmapping made simple: Host and create your own mindmaps.
 Share your mindmap sessions with others and collaborate on mindmaps.

-teammapper is based on mindmapp (https://github.com/cedoor/mindmapp , discontinued).
-In contrast to mindmapp, teammapper features shared mindmapping sessions with multiple users based on websockets.
+TeamMapper is based on mindmapp (https://github.com/cedoor/mindmapp , discontinued).
+In contrast to mindmapp, TeamMapper features shared mindmapping sessions with multiple users based on websockets.

 ## Features: